Gordon Banks: Early life

-Banks was born in Abbeydale, Sheffield, and brought up in the working-class area of Tinsley.
+Banks was born in Abbeydale, Sheffield, on 30 December 1937, and brought up in the working-class area of Tinsley.
 The family later moved to the village of Catcliffe after his father set up a (then-illegal) betting shop.
-This brought greater prosperity but also misery; one day Banks's disabled brother was mugged for the shop's daily takings, and died of his injuries some weeks later.
+This brought greater prosperity but also misery; one day, Banks's disabled brother was mugged for the shop's daily takings and died of his injuries some weeks later.
 Banks left school in December 1952, aged 15, and took up employment as a bagger with a local coal merchant, which helped to build up his upper body strength.
 He spent a season playing for amateur side Millspaugh after their regular goalkeeper failed to turn up for a match; the club's trainer spotted Banks amongst the spectators and invited him to play in goal as he was aware that Banks had previously played for Sheffield Schoolboys.
-His performances there earned him a game in the Yorkshire League for Rawmarsh Welfare, however a 12–2 defeat to Stocksbridge Works on his debut was followed by a 3–1 home defeat, and he was dropped by Rawmarsh and returned to Millspaugh.
+His performances there earned him a game in the Yorkshire League for Rawmarsh Welfare.
+However, a 12–2 defeat to Stocksbridge Works on his debut was followed by a 3–1 home defeat, and he was dropped by Rawmarsh and returned to Millspaugh.
 Still aged 15, he then switched jobs to become a hod carrier.